296 pages 6x9 Cloth:

 Personally involved in the Florida evolution dispute since 2006 as a founding board member of Florida Citizens for Science, Haught is uniquely poised to present this dramatic conflict from an insider’s point-of-view.
 His eye for rich detail enlivens this engrossing saga as it stretches across the decades of the twentieth century and into the present.
 Given a social climate where the teaching of evolution continues to sharply divide neighbors and communities, Going Ape is a must-read for anyone concerned with the future of public education.

-Brandon Haught is a former Marine Corps combat correspondent and current public information officer with the Volusia County Sheriff’s Office.
+Brandon Haught is a former Marine Corps combat correspondent and current biology teacher at University High School, Orange City.
 He is a founding board member and volunteer communications director for Florida Citizens for Science.